yaesoubilab/SimPy/README.md

 This library includes classes to support the following analyses and operations.

 -- EconEvalClasses.py --
-1. identify strategies on the cost-effectiveness frontier
+1. identify strategies that are on the cost-effectiveness frontier
 2. produce the table summarizing the result of the cost-effectiveness analysis
 3. produce cost-effectiveness planes,
 4. calculate confidence intervals and projection intervals for ICER estimates